Important Public Information – COVID-19

 It is important in the current and ever-changing coronavirus situation that we take all reasonable steps to protect the well-being of those using our services, our staff and our volunteers.
 The hospice is also fully committed to supporting patients and families; to achieve this we have taken several measures to protect our clinical services.

 We have had to adapt services to take into account the changing situation across the health economy.
-We have already been impacted by staff reduction due to COVID-19 and also due to recommended social distancing.

 Current advice for visiting the hospice and changes to services